The-Pocket/PocketFlow-Typescript/CONTRIBUTING.md

-# Contributing to PocketFlow TypeScript
+# Contributing to Pocket Flow TypeScript

-Thank you for your interest in contributing to PocketFlow!
+Thank you for your interest in contributing to Pocket Flow!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents